William E. Starke: American Civil War

-Memorialization
+Legacy

 Col. Bradley T. Johnson, in his official report on Second Manassas, wrote concerning the death of Starke:

 I cannot forbear doing but scant justice to a gallant soldier now no more.
 It was my fortune during the two days of battle, during which he commanded the division, to be thrown constantly in contact with Brigadier-General Starke.
 The buoyant dash with which he led his brigade into the most withering fire on Friday, though then in command of the division; the force he showed in the handling of this command; the coolness and judgment which distinguished him in action, made him to me a marked man, and I regretted his early death as a great loss to the army and the cause.

 Fellow Confederate officer Clement A. Evans later wrote, "His name deserves lasting remembrance in association with the Stonewall division."

+Honors

 A mortuary cannon on the Antietam Battlefield marks the approximate place where Starke was shot the third time, west of the Hagerstown Turnpike in the West Woods area.
 It was dedicated in October 1897.